vyamashiro/vyamashiro/README.md

 # Hi, I am Yamashiro !

 I am a software engineer studying every day to be better.<br><br>
-💻 +3 years of experience as a Software Developer;<br>🍺 I like beer and exchange ideas about programming;<br>
+💻 +3 years of experience as a Software Developer<br>
-🎮 I like to watch CS GO championships.
+📖 I like Japanese philosophy<br>
+🙂 I am optimistic!<br>
+🍺 Let's have a pint and talk about programming and technology.<br>

 ## :speech_balloon: Contact:
-If you want to talk or need help, you can call me! 👍 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/vyamashiro)
+If you want to talk or need help, you can call me! 👍<br><br>
+[![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/vyamashiro)

 # 💻 Tech Stack: